Khaan25/url-shortner/README.md

 # Next.js 15 URL Shortener with App Router and Shadcn UI

 This project showcases a URL shortener service built with Next.js 15, leveraging the new App Router and the shadcn/ui component library.
-Additionally, it integrates with Unkey.com for managing API keys, enforcing rate limits, and providing tiered access.
+Additionally, it integrates with Unkey.com for enforcing rate limits.
+It also provides tiered access to shortened URLs.

 ## Key Features